 This course introduces students to practical skills essential to the veterinary assistant.
 The course includes surgical nursing, cardiopulmonary cerebral resuscitation (CPCR) and other emergency procedures, digestive system including dental care and nutrition and the respiratory system.
+This is a blended course.
 3 Credit Hours